Ikeja: Music pub

 Contrary to what the name suggests, the New Afrika Shrine in Ikeja is not a shrine, but a music bar run by the descendants of Fela Kuti.
 It unfolds its special charm when live music is playing; it is also the only place in Lagos where you can legally smoke a joint.
 The Afrika Shrine was Fela's second home until a few weeks before his death in 1997, after which it fell into disrepair.
 The New Afrika Shrine, opened in 2000, was built by his family.
 Their main concern was to honour and preserve the contribution Fela and the Shrine have made to the local community and the overall development of post-colonial Africa.
 Most events at the New Afrika Shrine are free of charge.
 The new club is four times the size of the original Shrine and seats two and a half thousand people.
 Overheads are covered by the sale of food, drinks and merchandise.
 Admission is usually 500 naira, half a US dollar.
 The club has a small library, pool tables and chill-out areas and organises educational and outreach activities.

 Climate

 It has a tropical monsoon climate.
 The majority of the year's months get heavy rainfall.
 The brief dry season has very little impact on the climate as a whole.
 The Köppen-Geiger scale rates this area's climate as Am.
-Ikeja's typical temperature is 26.4 °C (79.5 °F).
-About 1645 mm (64.8 inches) of precipitation falls here each year.
+Ikeja's typical temperature is 26.4 C. About 1645 mm of precipitation falls here each year.

 The summers in Ikeja are ill-defined because of the city's proximity to the equator.
 Visitation is most often in January, July, August, September, October, November, and December.